Arrow's Impossibility Theorem is false if the set of agents is infinite

 The existence of non-principal ultrafilters

-Let XX be the set of agents which is infinite.
-Let \mathscr{F} be the collection of subsets of XX whose complements are finite.
+Let X be the set of agents which is infinite.
+Let be the collection of subsets of X whose complements are finite.
 This is a filter.
-It dosen’t contain the null set since XX is infinite (this is the crucial step that will not work for a finite set).
+It dosen’t contain the null set since X is infinite (this is the crucial step that will not work for a finite set).
 The other filter properties are easy to check.

 Definition of social preference relation

-We choose some non-principal ultrafilter 𝒰\mathscr{U} over XX (we have shown that at least one exists) and keep it fixed for the rest of our analysis.
+We choose some non-principal ultrafilter 𝒰 over X (we have shown that at least one exists) and keep it fixed for the rest of our analysis.

-For any alternatives xx and yy we specify the social preference xyx \succ y if and only if there is a set A𝒰A \in \mathscr{U} such that xαyx \succ_\alpha y for all α𝒰\alpha \in \mathscr{U}.
+For any alternatives x and y we specify the social preference x ≻ y if and only if there is a set A ∈ 𝒰 such that xαy for all α ∈ 𝒰.

 We show that the social preference relation defined thus satisfies the conditions for a strong ordering.